ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Partly cloudy, with a low around 23.
-West wind around 2 mph.<br></div>
+West southwest wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A slight chance of snow showers between 10am and 11am, then a chance of rain showers between 11am and noon, then a chance
          of rain and snow showers.
-Cloudy, with a high near 40.
+Cloudy, with a high near 38.
 South southwest wind 1 to 7 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 50%.
+Little or no snow accumulation expected.<br></div>
    </p>
    <p>
       <div style="font-size:120%">